wenogk/beastBotV2/README.md

 * Something noticed when testing on my own channel by adding new videos is that the Youtube Data API is very slow in terms of updating its lists of videos (it took around **5 minutes on average** to add a new video) therefore further alternatives were required.
 * The first alternative I found was that youtube has an RSS XML service where they provide channel videos to RSS Readers.
 For example if you go to https://www.youtube.com/feeds/videos.xml?channel_id={channelIDHere} it would give you a xml list of videos.
 The cool thing about this method is that it doesn't require API keys or authorization which is neat.
 Although accessing it programmatically is only possible through a server (cross browser origin problems) which is why I had to create a node.js express server endpoint to get data from the RSS url.
 The RSS url was however also not fast enough in terms of getting the latest video as it took around **3 minutes on average** after testing.
 * The second alternative was the one I didn't think I'd have to implement having the API's but due to their inefficiency I had to build my own web scraper.
 If first inspected the youtube channel's, "videos" page and "featured" page and noticed that the latest video comes up there quite quickly and noted down the classes of the links pointing to the youtube videos.
 I built a scraper that first opens the youtube channel videos url, get's the latest url link by finding the first .yt-uix-tile-link class and returns it.
 I did the same for the youtube featured videos url.
 This brought down the time to around **1 minute on average**
+  * I used cheerio, which is a "Fast, flexible & lean implementation of core jQuery designed specifically for the server" in order to quickly find elements on the pages I am scraping on.
+  * I noticed after a couple thousand scraping requests, my ip used to scraped was blocked from making any further requests.
+I then used the TOR-request library on node.js that allows requests to be made anonymously using the TOR network, this proved to be a bit slower as the requests go through other people's computers around the world.
+Towards the time the video waas released I switched computers and got the code running on that instead as it had a fresh ip instead of using the TOR request.
+* To make the beast as powerful as possible I used all of the methods above into its workflow.
+I had a total of 6, "hunt" methods:
+ 1. Hunt method 1
+ 1. Hunt method 2

 ## Steps / Pseudocode